Best Sledge Hammer - UK Reviews

 The shaft length can range between 30-39".
 There are of course club hammers which are known as a lump hammer or a baby sledge, and they have smaller handles.
 For these full sized ones though, they are around 30+ inches.

-What Weights of Sledge Hammer Are Available?
+What Weights are Available?

 The head can weight anything between 7-14 lbs.
 Many people opt for the 10 lb sledge.

-What Are Sledge Hammers Made From?
+What Are They Made From?